2008–09 Ekstraklasa: Team changes from last season

 Due to the corruption scandal several teams from last season have been punished with relegation.
 Those teams include Zagłębie Lubin, Korona Kielce and Zagłębie Sosnowiec.
 Lubin and Kielce were relegated to the First League while Sosnowiec were demoted an additional level to the Second League because they also finished the season in 16th and last place, a regular demotion spot.
 Widzew Łódź, who ended the season in 15th place, originally were going to be penalized as well.
 However, the club successfully appealed the decision in front of the Polish Olympic Committee, so they were assigned to the First League as a regularly demoted club.

-Promotion to this year's Ekstraklasa was earned by Polish First League champions Lechia Gdańsk, runners-up Śląsk Wrocław, 3rd placed Piast Gliwice and 4th placed Arka Gdynia.
+Promotion to this year's Ekstraklasa was earned by I liga champions Lechia Gdańsk, runners-up Śląsk Wrocław, 3rd placed Piast Gliwice and 4th placed Arka Gdynia.

-Dyskobolia Grodzisk Wielkopolski has been sold to an owner of First League club Polonia Warsaw.
+Dyskobolia Grodzisk Wielkopolski has been sold to an owner of I liga's club Polonia Warsaw.
 The two clubs merged, with Grodzisk's players and Ekstraklasa license transferred to Polonia.
 The merger concluded a series of negotiations between Grodzisk and other clubs.
 The initially planned merger with Śląsk Wrocław was eventually denied by the latter after several months of discussions.
 Grodzisk chairman Zbigniew Drzymała then started conversations with Pogoń Szczecin, which were quickly stopped without an agreement as well, before eventually coming to an agreement with Polonia.